You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 Contact Our Georgia Ethylene Oxide Exposure Attorneys Right Away

-At MG Law, our experienced Georgia toxic tort and environmental law attorneys fight aggressively to protect the legal rights and financial interests of injured victims and their loved ones.
+At MG Law, an experienced Georgia ethylene oxide exposure lawyer will fight aggressively to protect your legal rights and financial interests.

 We strongly believe that companies should be held liable for the harm that they cause to community members and others.
 You deserve justice and full financial compensation.

-If you’ve been diagnosed with a condition that you believe is related to your exposure to ethylene oxide, please call our law firm at (770) 988-5252 or contact us online today for a free consultation.
+If you’ve been diagnosed with a condition that you believe is related to your exposure to ethylene oxide, please call our law firm at (770) 988-5252 or contact us online today for a free consultation with a toxic chemical exposure attorney.